-penalx 1

 6 This represents an Authorised limit

-absolute limit on for External Debt 171.993 277.902 278.147 278.091
+0 This represents an absolute limit on for External Debt 201.044 200 076 277 200 265 904

+301.041 288.976 277.390 265.801

 borrowing at any one (£M)

 point in time.
 It

 reflects the level of

 external debt which,

 while not desired,

 could be afforded in

 the short term but

 which is not

 sustainable in the

 longer term

 It includes the

 estimated external

 limit boundary for

 other long term

 liabilities - effectively

 including the RRC

 liabilities.

 7 This is the limit Operational Limit

-beyond which external for External Debt 168.353 274.262 274.507 274.452
+beyond which external for External Debt 297.238 285.065 273.435 261.054

 debt is not normally (£M)

 expected to exceed.
 It

 includes the estimated

 external limit

 boundary for other

 long term liabilities -

 effectively including

 the RRC liabilities.

 8 These limits seek to Upper limit for

-- ensure that the Fixed Interest 100% 100% 100% 100%
+ensure that the Fixed Interest 100% 100% 100% 100%

-authority does not Rate Exposure 00,0 00/0 00/0 00/0
+authority does not Rate Exposure

 expose itself to an

 inappropriate level of Upper limit for

 interest rate risk, and Variable Interest 50% 50% 50% 50%

-has a suitable Rate Exposure 5070 5070 5070 5070
+has a suitable Rate Exposure

 proportion of debt

 9 This limit seeks to Upper Limit for

 ensure liquidity and Sums Invested 60% 60% 60% 60%

-reduce the likelihood over 364 days 00,0 0070 00/0 0070
+reduce the likelihood over 364 days

-of any inherent or
+of any inherent or •

 associated risk

-L
+1 l .

-CFR and other calculations includes assumptions about the treatment of assets under IFRIC 12 as part of the Resource Recovery Contract (RRC), there are offsetting lease liabilities which will also feature in the authority's balance sheets in future years- the assets came into use on 1 September 2017
+^{} CFR and other calculations includes assumptions about the treatment of assets under IFRIC 12 as part of the Resource Recovery Contract (RRC), there are offsetting lease liabilities which will also feature in the authority's balance sheet

-Ratio of financing costs to net revenue stream - the scale of the proportion reflects the element of the contract payments for the PPP contracts which pay for the capital proportions of the services being provided.
+^{} Ratio of financing costs to net revenue stream - the scale of the proportion reflects the element of the contract payments for the PPP contracts which pay for the capital proportions of the services being provided.